-Russia’s currency is the Russian Rouble (₽).
+Russia’s currency is the Rouble (₽).
 You can exchange money in banks or withdraw roubles from ATMs.
-International Visa and MasterCard bank cards, as well as the Russian payment system, Mir, are accepted for settlement virtually everywhere across Moscow.
+International Visa and MasterCard bank cards, as well as the Russian payment system, Mir, are accepted virtually everywhere across Moscow.
 Other card systems, such as American Express and UnionPay, may not be accepted everywhere, although ATMs and bank offices usually do accept them.

-Moscow Kremlin and Red Square
+Moscow Kremlin and Red Square (pictured above)

 The Kremlin is a unique architectural ensemble included in the Unesco World Heritage List.
 It features a number of museums that showcase the history of the country, and is the official residence of the president of Russia.

 Red Square is Moscow’s main square.
 Its paving stones preserve the memory of notable people and events from the centuries-old history of the Russian state.
 Red Square includes the Monument to Minin and Pozharsky, the Mausoleum of Vladimir Lenin, and the necropolis near the Kremlin wall, where political and military figures of the Soviet state are buried.
 To the west is the Moscow Kremlin; to the east, the GUM department store’s Upper and the Middle Trade Rows; to the north, the State Historical Museum and Kazan Cathedral; and to the south, St Basil’s Cathedral.

 St Basil’s Cathedral (pictured left)